Infomechanics of Independent and Identically Distributed Particles: Introduction

-Despite the evidence that heat and logical information are equivalent, still today the standard textbook approach to statistical mechanics and thermal physics is strongly physically oriented, leaving to classical and quantum information theory only a minor role.
-Although many textbooks have a chapter or a section devoted to information theory, quantities as random entropy, conditional entropy, mutual information, Holevo accessible information, are often overlooked.
-This happens because these quantities and the associated concepts, that are of fundamental importance in information theory, actually seem not to have yet found their role in classical and quantum statistical mechanics.
-The identification of these information-theoretic quantities with the corresponding physical quantities is the vision that guides the research reported in this paper.
-In our understanding, more than proposing a theory, this paper proposes a vision, the infomechanical vision, where the hybridization between the two disciplines is deep as never it has been before.
-Assuming that particles can be modelled as independent subsystems and that the probability distribution of particle's quantized energy is the same for all the particles, and starting from the guiding idea that macrostates are random global attributes of the system that play the role of random conditions in the conditional probability of microstates, we {\em demonstrate} the following specific results of physical relevance that, to our best knowledge, are new: \begin{itemize} \item the probability distribution of the occupancy numbers in a system of a fixed number of particles that can take many energy values is the multinomial distribution; \item microstates of the above system are conditionally equiprobable given the occupancy numbers; \item microstates of the above system in the canonical ensemble are conditionally equiprobable given the system energy; \item the probability distribution of the total quantum number in a canonical ensemble of monochromatic quantum harmonic oscillators is the negative binomial distribution; \item the thermal state of a system of quantum harmonic oscillators tends to the coherent state of the quantum harmonic oscillator in the same way as the negative binomial distribution tends to the Poisson distribution;\item all the arrangements of energy quanta of a system of monochromatic quantum harmonic oscillators counted by the stars and bars method are equiprobable given the total quantum number (the total number of stars); \item the probability distribution of the occupancy numbers of the ideal gas in the grand canonical ensemble is the product of Poisson distributions also at low temperature; \item an exact formula for the entropy of the ideal gas in a container, that holds with equality also at low temperature. \end{itemize} These specific results are pieces of a puzzle where low and high temperature, indexed and non-indexed particles, small and large number of particles, microcanonical, canonical and grand canonical ensembles, coexist and find their own place in harmony between them.
+Assuming that particles can be modelled as independent subsystems and that the probability distribution of particle's quantum state is the same for all the particles, and starting from the guiding idea that macrostates are random global attributes of the system that play the role of random conditions in the conditional probability of microstates, we {\em demonstrate} the following specific results of physical relevance that, to our best knowledge, are new: \begin{itemize} \item the probability distribution of the occupancy numbers in a system of a fixed number of particles that can take many energy values is the multinomial distribution, \item microstates of the above system are conditionally equiprobable given the occupancy numbers, \item an exact formula for the entropy of the ideal gas in a container, that holds with equality also at low temperature. \end{itemize} These specific results are pieces of a puzzle where low and high temperature, indexed (distinguishable) and non-indexed (indistinguishable) particles, small and large number of particles, coexist and find their own place in harmony between them.